-The City of Murfreesboro reminds residents that there is a significant cost to cleaning up the city’s roadways and waterways from litter and pollution caused by man-made trash.
-The 2nd Annual “No Trash November” urges citizens to join in the cleanup.
+The City of Murfreesboro reminds residents that there is a significant cost to cleaning up the city’s roadways and waterways from litter and pollution caused by man-made trash, and that includes cigarettes, the #1 most littered item.

 “We urge citizens to join the “Nobody Trashes Tennessee” campaign, a movement to stop littering and spread the message on how each of us can do our part to keep Murfreesboro and Tennessee beautiful,” said Mayor Shane McFarland.
 “As we all know, we can’t fix the problem overnight, but we should all do our part to help stop littering.”